Maprunner/rg2/README.md

 # Routegadget 2

 ## Latest news
-Version 1.5.8 was released on 11th January 2020 and is installed on all routegadget.co.uk sites.
-This includes several enhancements.
+Version 1.5.9 was released on 27th April 2020 and is installed on all routegadget.co.uk sites.
+This includes various minor enhancements to support events that are set up with no results.

-* The statistics display (accessed by double clicking on a runner on the results tab) has been further updated and now includes "performance" and "consistency" values.
-Performance represents how well you did against the average of the top 25% of splits for each leg.
-A higher score is better.
-Consistency gives an indication of how your performance on each leg varied.
-A lower score is better.

-* Colour-coding of GPS routes for georeferenced maps is now based on minutes per kilometer.
-You can configure the speed range by setting the fast (green) and slow (red) speeds from the configuration dialog.
-Points below the slow setting are displayed in blue.

-* Various minor changes have been made to improve the handling of incomplete results (e.g. missing punches).

 ## User Guide and Introductory Videos